-If you are being sexually harassed in the workplace, it is important that you contact our experienced Los Angeles sexual harassment attorneys who can help you better understand your workplace legal rights and options.
-Call our firm at (818) 239-7030 today.
+Victims of sexual harassment shouldn't have to suffer in silence.
+If you are being sexually harassed in the workplace, it is important that you contact our experienced Los Angeles sexual harassment attorneys who can help you better understand your legal rights and options.
+Call our firm at (818) 990-8300 today to schedule a free consultation.

 What Is Considered Sexual Harassment in California?